berend109/dotfiles/README.md

 		- install rofi to replace the somewat limited d-menu and make the config file work.
 			- apt update
 			- apt install rofi
 		- Mod + r to restart i3
 		- Mod + d or Mod+shift+d to open program or scroll through open windows.

 ## Get started with vim
 	- download this repo
 	- extract in downloads
 	- open terminal
 	- mv ~/Downloads/dotfiles-master/.vimrc ~/
+	- open vim to see the effects.

 ## Get started with bash (custom settings in terminal)
 	- download this repo